cis547/cis547.github.io/_labs/lab08.markdown

 - `bool isSanitizer(CallInst *CI)`
 - - Checks whether a given LLVM call instruction `CI` sanitizes a tainted input or not.

-**Miscellaneous**.
+#### Miscellaneous

-For easy debugging, you can use the print function in `Extract.cpp`.
+For debugging, after you run `constraint` you can inspect the `./test/simple0/input` for files containing the extracted relations.
-If the -d option is passed through the command line (e.g., `constraint simple0.ll -d`), it will print out tuples of several relations.
-You can extend the function for your purpose.

 ### Format of Input Programs